eZmaxinc/eZmax-SDK-go/docs/EzsigntemplatesignatureRequestCompound.md

 ### NewEzsigntemplatesignatureRequestCompound

-`func NewEzsigntemplatesignatureRequestCompound(fkiEzsigntemplatedocumentID int32, fkiEzsigntemplatesignerID int32, iEzsigntemplatedocumentpagePagenumber int32, iEzsigntemplatesignatureX int32, iEzsigntemplatesignatureY int32, iEzsigntemplatesignatureStep int32, eEzsigntemplatesignatureType FieldEEzsigntemplatesignatureType, ) *EzsigntemplatesignatureRequestCompound`
+`func NewEzsigntemplatesignatureRequestCompound(fkiEzsigntemplatedocumentID int32, fkiEzsigntemplatesignerID int32, iEzsigntemplatedocumentpagePagenumber int32, iEzsigntemplatesignatureStep int32, eEzsigntemplatesignatureType FieldEEzsigntemplatesignatureType, ) *EzsigntemplatesignatureRequestCompound`

 NewEzsigntemplatesignatureRequestCompound instantiates a new EzsigntemplatesignatureRequestCompound object This constructor will assign default values to properties that have it defined,